altanai/kamailioexamples/Stateful transaction handle/README.md

 ## stateful handling of new transactions

+It accepts all Register with 200 OK
+Creates a new transaction

 Due to a check for username altanai , cutom message hello is replied and  any other username is printed a diff rejection reply
 Simulate local tarffic with sipp with username randomuser
 ```